 Unleashing Nature’s Fury: The Genesis of Hurricanes

 The sheer power and destructive force of hurricanes are captivating.
 With wind speeds that can exceed 155 miles per hour, these storms can cause massive devastation to coastal communities, uproot trees, destroy buildings, and create dangerous storm surges.
-The ability to predict and track hurricanes has improved significantly over the years, thanks to advancements in technology and the tireless efforts of meteorologists.
+The ability to predict and track hurricanes has improved significantly over the years, thanks to advancements in and the tireless efforts of meteorologists.
 Studying what causes hurricanes not only helps us understand the science behind these awe-inspiring natural phenomena but also enables us to better prepare and protect ourselves from their potential impact.

 What Factors Contribute to the Formation of Hurricanes?